Kentucky lawmakers review final bills before ending session

 FRANKFORT, Ky.
 (AP) — Kentucky lawmakers considered a final batch of bills Thursday before ending a 60-day session marked by Republicans wielding their clout to put their stamp on key state policies.

 The Senate gave final passage to legislation that includes ensuring postpartum Medicaid coverage for low-income mothers for up to a year after giving birth.
-The proposal — now headed to Gov. Andy Beshear — is aimed at reducing the state’s chronically high maternal mortality rate.
+The proposal — now headed to the governor — is aimed at reducing the state’s chronically high maternal mortality rate.

-Terry Brooks, executive director, Kentucky Youth Advocates, praised the proposal for focusing on health care at “the most vulnerable time for mom and baby.”
+Terry Brooks, executive director of Kentucky Youth Advocates, praised the proposal for focusing on health care at “the most vulnerable time for mom and baby.”

 “Despite the increased risk of postpartum death and illness, up to half of women do not receive routine care after birth, regardless of whether they experienced complications during pregnancy or not,” he said in a statement after the bill's passage.